 - Conditional Split retains the setting in the sync directory, but allows finer splitting if the split configuration and the sync configuration differ.

-Navigate to Admin > Configuration > Development > Configuration Split Settings and open the target split for editing.
+Using the Manage administrative menu, navigate to Configuration > Development > Configuration Split Settings and open the target split for editing.

 Activate a split

 Once the split is created, it needs to be activated.
 The Configuration Split module does not provide a UI for this purpose, but instead prefers that you modify your settings.local.php file for when to activate the split: